sensedeep/onetable-controller/README.md

 ## Creating Migrations

-The `src/migrations` directory contains sub-directories for each DynamoDB table you wish to manage.
+The `tables` directory contains sub-directories for each DynamoDB table you wish to manage.
 There is one sample called `TestTable`.
 Rename this to the name of your table and copy this directory for other tables you may wish to manage.

 When creating migrations, you need to modify the following files:

-* index.js
+* migrations/X.Y.Z.js
-* latest.js
+* migrations/NAMED-MIGRATIONS.js
-* X.Y.Z.js
+* migrations/reset.js
-* schema/schema.X.Y.Z
+* schemas/schema.X.Y.Z.js

 Migrations are versioned using [SemVer](https://semver.org/) and reside in the top of the per-table directory.
 There is a 0.0.1.js sample to get you started.
 This contains: